Gunsmith Horror Stories

 Beyond the fact that the ČZ-52 pretty much has no functional safety once it's been fired enough times to cause the least bit of internal wear, and the danger that its "decocker" lever is often just an alternative method of firing, its original firing pin will break if you dry-fire it just a few times.
 Or maybe just once.

-See the pictures of the three firing pins at left.
+See these pictures of three firing pins.
 One of the three pins is a rare item, an original non-broken ČZ-52 firing pin.
 The other two are broken.